DevopsProjects05/Devops-CICD-End-to-End/README.md

 ---

-## Step 6: Push Docker Image to Docker Hub
+## Step 6: Deploy Infrastructure with Terraform

 ### Actions
 1. Log in to Docker Hub: